 When you start blogging, try to stay away from overused travel buzzwords like “Wandering,” “Wanderlust,” “Vagabond,” “Nomad,” “Roaming,” etc. Instead, find unique, non-cliché words that will set you apart from other travel bloggers.

-When picking a blog name, you need to get creative while keeping some best practices in mind, and I’ve written an article with all the tips you need to help you pick the perfect name for your blog.
+When picking a blog name, you need to get creative while keeping some best practices in mind.

 Here’s a quick look at the main points in the article: